alex-marumo/remdo/README.md

 TODO https://lexical.dev/docs/concepts/dom-events#3-use-nodeeventplugin
 TODO https://github.com/facebook/lexical/discussions
 use that in own project
-TODO doxygen or something similar
 TODO https://code.visualstudio.com/Docs/languages/javascript#_code-actions-on-save
 $nodesOfType + it's flat search
 TODO work on listeners (for example to update content and structure of breadcrumbs)

-TODO check LexicalTypeahead and how it generates (hides?) nodes may be useful for filtering notes

 FIXME very wired behavior with url pointing to an not existing note